 3. Review Extensions

 That’s a fascinating feature, and I’m curious if it is going to get the credit from the advertisers.
-The intent is to showcase positive third-party reviews, rankings and awards so they create more trust to the business/advertiser.
+The intent is to showcase positive third-party reviews, rankings, and awards, so they create more trust in the business/advertiser.

 4. Call Extensions